Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Result Analysis

 In this RQ, we separately measure the effectiveness of four acceleration techniques in its step (patch compilation for MS; test execution for MD, TC, and TCP).
 Results on both datasets are shown in \figref{fig:result_speed_plot}.
 Each point $(x\%, y)$ in the plot indicates that the time usage of this step among $x$\% patch sets is within $y$ seconds.
 We have the following findings:

 \textbf{1.
-Acceleration techniques in ExpressAPR are effective on their own.} \figref{fig:result_speed_plot} clearly shows that every addition of technique contributes to a significant acceleration in its step.
+Acceleration techniques in ExpressAPR are effective on their own.} \figref{fig:result_speed_plot} shows that every addition of technique contributes to a significant acceleration in its step.
 The average contribution of each technique is over 3x.
-Note that the Y-Axis is logarithmic, so the acceleration ratio can be directly read from the distance of two series.
+Because the Y-Axis is logarithmic, the acceleration ratio can be directly read from the distance of two series.

 \textbf{2.
 With all techniques used, patch compilation takes more time than test execution for most patch sets.} This can be confirmed by comparing the ExpressAPR series in (i) and (ii).
 This is because: 1) When TCP is used, most patches fail the first few unit tests, which costs little time.
-2) The portion of patches that do not compile is considerable, precisely 54\%, 51\%, 76\%, and 52\% for the four evaluated APR tools, and test execution is skipped for them.
+2) The portion of patches that do not compile is considerable, precisely 54\%, 51\%, 76\%, and 52\% for the four APR tools, and test execution is skipped for them.
 It suggests that future work may spend more effort optimizing patch compilation.

 \textbf{3.
 The effectiveness of Mutant Deduplication depends on the patch space.} We can see that MD performs best with Hanabi, by comparing the ``-TCP -MD'' and the ``-TCP'' series in different figures.
 This makes sense because Hanabi, as a decision-tree-based APR approach, naturally produces many patches changing Boolean conditions.
 These patches are more likely to be test-equivalent because Boolean conditions are either true or false.